What to Expect

 While preparing for an outdoor adventure, there is always a sense of excitement and nervousness associated with what to expect for the day.
 We are here to put your mind at ease by giving you a guideline of what to expect when you arrive for your Tahoe Whitewater Tours Rafting Adventure.

 We pride ourselves on providing our guests with concise information regarding all aspects of their experience with our company including: when and where to meet, what to wear, easy to sign online liability releases, our Cancellation Policy, and our contact info.
 By reviewing your confirmation email, you are setting yourself up for a successful day!

 We ask that you and your crew sign your electronic waivers prior to arriving for your trip.
 This streamlines the check-in process, getting you on the river sooner.
-Please share links to our online waivers for each member of your group prior to arriving to your trip’s meeting location.
+Please share the link in your confirmation email to our online waivers with each member of your group prior to arriving to your trip’s meeting location.

 All of our trips’ meeting locations have parking available for our guests.

 For our Truckee River Trips, we meet inside the Truckee River RV Park and have signage to direct you to our rafting parking area.